telerik/kendo-ui-core/docs/controls/scheduling/calendar/overview.md

 ## Day Templates

-Kendo UI Calendar allows rendered day customization for the `month` view.
+The Calendar enables you to customize the rendered day for the `month` view.

 ### Custom Templates

-The example below demonstrates how to create a Calendar by using a custom template.
+The following example demonstrates how to create a Calendar by using a custom template.

 ###### Example